derNarr/achrolab/doc/index.rst

 .. _achrolab_index:

-Python module *achrolab*
+Python Module *achrolab*
 ========================

-Our :ref:`research group <colorlab_people>` is interested in the characterization of the perceptual space of achromatic colors.
+Our research group is interested in the characterization of the perceptual space of achromatic colors.
 We wrote a python package called *achrolab* to control the equipment of our :ref:`color laboratory <colorlab_colorlab>`.
 In this color laboratory we present stimuli under completely controlled illumination conditions.
 The python package *achrolab* encompasses all software we wrote to control our :ref:`hardware <colorlab_hardware>` and the functions and classes we use to :doc:`calibrate our booth <tutorial>`.

 You can find all code and some example scripts how we use the software at `<https://github.com/derNarr/achrolabutils>`_.